shubh7727am/ToDoApp/README.md

 Usage
 -----

-- **Online Mode**: Ensure an internet connection to store and retrieve tasks using GitHub's REST API.
+- **Online Mode**: Ensure an internet connection to store and retrieve tasks using GitHub's REST API. - copy this test_access_token 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
 - **Offline Mode**: Tasks are saved locally using SharedPreferences when offline.
 - **Filter Tasks**: Use filters to view tasks marked as **Completed** or **Incomplete**.
 - **Switch Themes**: Toggle between **Light** and **Dark** mode in the settings.